isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/project-online-service-description/core-services-functionality.md

 ## <a name="issues-and-risk-management-for-team-members"></a>Gerenciamento de problemas e de riscos (para membros da equipe)

-O Project Online e o Project Server 2013 incluem recursos para prevenir, identificar e atenuar potenciais riscos e problemas relacionados a projetos ou negócios.
-Para saber mais, veja [Gerenciando problemas, riscos e documentos no Project Web App](https://go.microsoft.com/fwlink/?LinkId=402634).
+Project Online and Project Server 2013 include features to prevent, identify, and mitigate potential business- or project-related risks and issues.
+To learn more, see [Managing issues, risks, and documents in Project Web App](https://go.microsoft.com/fwlink/?LinkId=402634).

 ## <a name="office-365-trust-center"></a>Central de Confiabilidade do Office 365